Card

 Commerce composition

-This keeps the same primitive usable on a catalog shelf without inventing a separate surface language.
+The card stays usable on a catalog shelf without drifting into a separate layout pattern.

 Walnut2026 release